neal-o-r/mechanical_turk/README.md

 # Mechanical Turk
 ---

 A chess playing bot.
-Currently plays can play randomly or can evaluate one move ahead.
-Next up Minimax.
+Currently can play in a few ways:
+	* Randomly
+	* Evaluate one move ahead
+	* Evaluate n moves ahead with interatively deepened Minimax.